spf13/cobra/README.md

 ### Local Flags

-A flag can also be assigned locally which will only apply to that specific command.
+A flag can also be assigned locally, which will only apply to that specific command.

 ```go
 localCmd.Flags().StringVarP(&Source, "source", "s", "", "Source directory to read from")